-Note that the AFCI requirements have not expanded to the entire dwelling unit (to include bathrooms, basements and crawl spaces).
-Also, a requirement for a required exterior main shut-off for use by the fire department was defeated by the NFPA membership at the tech session last year.
-Although some changes were made to the AFCI section in the code, they apply only to dorms and hotels and motels.
+Note: Arc-Fault Circuit Interrupters (AFCIs) requirements have not expanded to the entire dwelling unit (to include bathrooms, basements and crawl spaces).
+Also, a requirement for a required exterior main shut-off for use by the fire department was defeated by the NFPA membership at the tech session.
+Although some changes were made to the AFCI section in the code, they apply only to dorms and hotels/motels.

 210.8(A)(7) GFCIs Required Near Sinks

-This change clarifies how to establish the measurement from a kitchen sink—the 6 ft. measurement is made from the top inside edge of the sink bowl (instead of “outside edge of the sink”).
+This change clarifies how to establish the measurement from a kitchen sink — the 6-foot measurement is made from the top inside edge of the sink bowl (instead of “outside edge of the sink”).
 Receptacles in the cabinet below, such as for a food waste grinder, will now be excluded from the GFCI requirement.
 But a GFCI is still required for the dishwasher (See section 210.8(D)).

 210.11(C)(4) Garage Branch Circuits